openluopworld/aes_128/README.md

 C implementation of AES-128.
 No modes are given.
 This code has been tested with GCC 4.8.4 and Valgrind-3.11.0 on Intel-i5-3230.

+## How to read

+Reading of the paper [AES Proposal: Rijndael](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf#page=3) first is recommended.
+If you care more about the implementation, Chapter 4 is enough.

++ Reference implementation: ./aes.c
+  - This should be read first.
+Since it is the reference implementation.
++ Full unroll implementation: ./unroll/aes.c
+  - The full unroll impelementation is easy to understand if you have read the reference one.
++ Look up table implementation: ./lut/aes.c
+  - Lut may be something difficult.
+But it is widely used in softwares.
+  - gen_dec_key_table.c, gen_enc_table.c and gen_dec_table.c are utils.
+  - This code suppose the mechine is little-endian.
++ If you still have interest, the advanced implementations with SIMD instructions or hardware instructions can be found in some famous projects.

 ## Usage

 ### Interface